-Terrestrial habitats with identified ecological values along this reach include fenced indigenous forest, mixed exotic-indigenous forest, indigenous treeland, stonefield, boulderfield, natural wetlands and ponds.
-The area also accommodates a breeding population of nationally endangered black-billed gulls along the stonefield and boulderfield areas and represents one of the few locations where populations of this species have grown in number in recent years in New Zealand
+Terrestrial habitats with identified ecological values along this reach include fenced indigenous forest, mixed exoticindigenous forest, indigenous treeland, stonefields, boulderfields, natural wetlands and ponds.
+The area also accommodates a breeding population of nationally endangered black-billed gulls along the stonefield and boulderfield areas and represents one of the few locations where populations of this species have grown in number in recent years in New Zaaland

 Along the western banks of the river, the main house of Rathkeale College is an important heritage site identified in the WCDP.
-There are also several cultural sites in this area including marae, historic pā sites, urupa, waahi tapu and mahinga kai associations.
+There are also several cultural sites in this area including marae, historic pā sites, urupā, wāhi tapu and mahinga kai associations.